Reinforcement Learning from Compiler

 • Preview‑by‑default: dry‑run produces diffs; apply requires --apply.

-• Workspace jail: edits confined to project root with allow/deny path filters.
+• Workspace jail: edits are confined to the project root with allow/deny path filters.

-• Git guardrails: clean worktree required (override with --allow-dirty).
+• Git guardrails: a clean worktree is required unless explicitly overridden with --allow-dirty.

-• Indexing & encoding checks: dual coordinates surfaced in verbose mode.
+• Indexing & encoding checks: dual coordinates can be surfaced in verbose mode.

 Algorithm: PreviewThenApply (Guarded Rename)